 Bottom-trawling, using gears such as benthic otter trawls, beam trawls and scallop dredges, is thought to be one of the greatest causes of disturbance and damage to marine benthic communities.
-As well as having direct effects on target species through a reduction in abundances, trawling has wider biogeochemical impacts on the environment.
-Scallops typically form aggregations and so fishing activity is often focused within spatially discrete areas with high queen scallop density.
+As well as having direct effects on target species through a reduction in abundances, trawling has wider impacts on the environment.
+Scallops typically form aggregations and so fishing activity is often focused within spatially discrete areas with high scallop density.
 A quantification of the impact of fishing activity in benthic habitats is therefore an important metric for monitoring the fishery to ensure sustainability of scallop recruitment as well as the overall condition of the habitats and benthic communities.
 Fishing intensity is defined as the fishing effort per unit area per unit time.
 Consideration needs to be given to the potential for cumulative impacts of queen scallop trawling and queen and king scallop dredging within each fishing ground which may have disproportionally damaging effects compared to one or the other in isolation.
-So as to provide a metric that is usable in real time through the season, fishing intensity data could be incorporated from king season y-1 and queen season y1 (i.e. fishing intensity from the 2023 queen scallop fishery and the 2022/2023 king scallop fishery could be combined to monitor cumulative impacts during the 2023/2024 king scallop fishery).
+So as to provide a metric that is usable in real time through the season, fishing intensity data could be incorporated from both the king and queen scallop seasons.

 Relative Benthic Status (RBS) is a metric that should also be further developed and assessed for monitoring scallop fisheries.
 The status of trawled habitats and hence their RBS value depends on impact rate (depletion per trawl), recovery rate and exposure to trawling.
 This enables a quantitative estimate of status relative to an unimpacted baseline and could provide a useful monitoring metric for scallop fisheries.
 Using pre-defined management criteria to assess each habitat type within the territorial waters or within a fishing ground would indicate areas at risk from higher fishing intensities and whether levels of fishing intensity would have a negative impact on habitat status.
+A Benthic Impacts Tool (BIT) has been developed by researchers at Bangor University (Evans et al., 2020) that enables RBS to be assessed.